Accrediting agencies ensure that school operations and academic practices meet acceptable levels of quality.

 Progress Update: We met with a Cognia regional director on January 6, 2020 to review a report that we submitted, detailing a significantly improved overall strategy for quality curriculum standards.
 This was accepted.
 We discussed best practices for developing an improved technology plan.

-Progress Update: Ensign Peak Academy Director Diann Jeppson is registered to attend a January 28, 2020 Cognia training for school leaders, in Salt Lake City, on using data for continuous improvement.
+Progress Update: Ensign Peak Academy Director Diann Jeppson attended a Cognia training for school leaders, on January 28, 2020.
+It focused on using data for continuous improvement.

 General Information about Accreditation: